nicolaCirillo/ate-it/guidelines.md

 ---
 ## Rules

 There are no restrictions on techniques: supervised and unsupervised machine learning, rule-based systems, deep learning, prompting, etc., are all allowed.
 However, simple fine-tuning of the latest models without further analysis is discouraged.
-Instead, we strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.
-In particular, we encourage the use of **open-source LLMs** and the integration of **linguistic knowledge**.
+Instead, we strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.<br>
+In particular, **we encourage the use of open-source LLMs and the integration of linguistic knowledge**.

 **Allowed external resources:** pretrained embeddings, LLMs, and other pretrained models.<br>
-**Not allowed:** external corpora or lexical resources.
-All resources must be clearly documented in the technical report.
+**Not allowed:** external corpora or lexical resources.<br>
+*All resources must be clearly documented in the technical report.*

 Teams can participate in **Subtask A (Term Extraction) only** or in **both subtasks**.<br>
 **Subtask B only (Term Variants Clustering)** is not allowed.